-1. Start Excel.

-The Excel program loads, and the Excel window appears.

-- 2. Choose Open from left column on the Excel Start screen. - 3.
+- 1. Start Excel. - The Excel program loads, and the Excel window appears. - 2.
+Choose Open Other Workbooks from the bottom of the left column on the Excel Start screen. - 3.
 Choose Browse, navigate to your PowerPoint Chapter 5 folder, and open P5-D4-Financial Projections.xlsx. - 4.
-Click anywhere on the Excel chart to select it.
-A border appears around the chart to indicate it is selected. - 5.
-Choose Home $\rightarrow$ Clipboard $\rightarrow$ Copy. - 6.
-Close Excel.

-You are returned to the PowerPoint window.
+Click anywhere on the Excel chart to select it. - A border appears around the chart to indicate it is selected. - 5.
+Choose Home→Clipboard→Copy. - 6.
+Close Excel. - You are returned to the PowerPoint window.